sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/extensibility/goals_completed.md

 ### FY-21-Q4

-_Since Q4 isn't over yet, this is just a placeholder of things moved off the Extensibility team goals page as we updated it.
+_Since Q4 isn't over yet, this is just a placeholder of things moved off the Growth and Integrations team goals page as we updated it.
 These will be reformated and complete at the end of Q4_

 1. **Make Sourcegraph extensions a core part of Sourcegraph users' experiences.**